 Graduate Inclusion & Access Scholarship

 This George Mason University scholarship, awarded on a competitive basis, is available to first-generation college students from underrepresented groups who are pursuing a doctoral degree and have demonstrated financial need.
+Only U.S. citizens are eligible for this funding.
 Read about this scholarship.